sybrew/the-seo-framework/readme.txt

 	* TODO The sitemap is now no longer stored in a buffer. (echo in-line instead of return $var)
 		* This massively reduces the memory usage.
 		* Therefore, the sitemap's maximum entry output has been increased to 9000 from 2100.
+	* The accessible counter type (with background color, type 1) is now a bit bolder.
 * **Updated:**
 	/
 	* TODO Translation POT file.
+	* All previous automated description transients have been invalidated.
+		* Old caches will automatically be cleaned from the database.
+		* New caches will automatically be set up.
+This might cause a small performance hit after the update, which should automatically be resolved.
 * **Fixed:**
 	/
 	* TODO On some themes, a fatal error was output when editing posts. (requires confirmation)